scarlett-foundation/scarlett-core/scarlett-vision.md

 **The Mechanism: Stake, Launch, Earn**
 1.  **Initialization:** A new token is deployed with a bonding curve denominated in Scarlett's native token.
 Prices increase with demand, creating instant price discovery.
 2.  **Graduation:** Once the curve hits a funding threshold, it graduates.
-The funds seed a liquidity pool on Scarlett's native DEX, and the tokens used are locked forever.
+The funds seed a liquidity pool on Scarlett's native DEX, and the native Scarlett tokens used to create the pool are programmatically and permanently locked—effectively removing them from the circulating supply forever.
 3.  **Emissions:** A portion of protocol emissions is allocated to Launch Module participants.
 Tokens are ranked by price performance and liquidity, and emissions are distributed pro-rata.

 This design ensures that protocol rewards flow to projects that generate genuine economic energy and community belief, creating a powerful flywheel for sustainable growth.